Your AI agent swapped $2M into an unaudited liquidity pool. The transaction confirmed in 12 seconds. There is no undo button.

 - Bridge and transfer tools can require metadata fields before execution

-- Audit logs capture full transfer context for compliance reporting
+- Audit logs capture full transfer context for evidence reporting

 - Policy rules can block transfers missing required Travel Rule data